PKU-EPIC/PartManip/README.md

 ![pipeline](imgs/pipeline.jpg)
 We first train state-based expert policy using our proposed canonicalization to the part coordinate frame and the part-aware reward.
 We then use the learned expert to collect demonstrations for pre-training the vision-based policy by behavior cloning.
 After pre-training, we train the vision-based policy to imitate the state-based expert policy using DAgger.
 We also introduce several point cloud augmentation techniques to boost the generalization ability.
 For the vision backbone, we introduce 3D Sparse-UNet which has a large expression capability.
 Furthermore, we introduced an extra domain adversarial learning module for better cross-category generalization.

+## Dataset & Assets
+To obtain our assets, please fill out [this form](https://forms.gle/DqdPvLE6pNWZf2XR8) and check the Terms&Conditions in it.
+Please cite our paper if you use our dataset.

 ## How to use our code

 ### Installation